Example of Accepted Bulky Items:

 and cannot be guaranteed

-Residential customers receive 2 curbside Bulky Item Collections per calendar year at no additional charge (available Mon – Fri, on your regular collection day).
+Residential customers receive two curbside Bulky Item Collection (BIC) appointments per calendar year at no additional charge, on your regular collection day.
+Appointments can be scheduled February 1 through December 31 each year.
+BICs cannot be carried over from year to year.
 If you exceed your number of free pickups, you may request additional collections for a fee.
 If you are a tenant in a multi-family building, please contact your property manager to schedule a pickup.
-Review the Twice Annual On-Call Bulky Item Collection Program brochure, available in English, Chinese and Spanish.

 We recommend coordinating a bulky item collection day for your tenants.
 You can even schedule your two free BICs on the same day.
 We will schedule an on-site assessment to determine the location and size of container(s) needed.